Projects & Theses

 Topics Engineering and Technology

-Laser ablation is mainly driven by the so-called laser-matter interaction.
+Laser surface texturing is an advanced manufacturing process that harnesses the power and precision of light, transforming ordinary surfaces into innovative functionalized structures inspired by nature.
+By mimicking natural surface textures, various functionalities, such as friction reduction, self-cleaning, and superhydrophobicity, can be achieved.
+Notable examples of nature-inspired surfaces include the lotus leaf, snake skin, and the Namib beetle, all of which can be replicated through laser ablation processes.
+Laser surface texturing is mainly driven by the so-called laser-matter interaction.
 Especially for hard-to-machine materials like ceramics, which are gaining increasing attention in technical applications, the ablation phenomenon must be fully understood and controlled to achieve precise and selective material removal while maintaining material integrity.
 These materials have outstanding properties for a plurality of applications in industry; however, one is faced with the issue of finding a suitable manufacturing technique.
 Brittleness, hardness, and their tendency to crack lead to complications that could be addressed by the implementation of laser technology.
-However, experimental approaches alone are not expedient to fully handle and understand the complex phenomenon of laser ablation of ceramic multi materials.
-This is the motivation for introducing the first steps of simulating laser-matter interaction in multi-material ceramics within this project.
+However, experimental approaches alone are not expedient to fully handle and understand the complex phenomenon of laser ablation of ceramic multi-materials.
+This is the motivation for introducing the first steps of simulating laser-matter interaction in multi-material ceramics within this student project.

 Keywords